Myth About Theories

 UBUNTU MODEL OF MIGRATION AND REFUGEES

 To understand this theory, we do have to appreciate the Ubuntu concepts of musha, ukama, kushava and nyika.
 Musha means a permanent home, where one lives with family closer to relatives and a permanent community.
 Musha is usually located in someone’s ancestral lands, on it is a home or homes, farming land and a grave yard.
 It has spiritual, social and economic significance.
 Musha is connected to other misha of relatives, friends, community, country and continent.
 When death comes, musha is the final resting (burial) place.
 Ukama means relations, mainly those connected by blood.
 When a person leaves their home to work in another area, town, country or continent, it is called kushava.
 Kushava is not permanent, a person who goes out to work is expected to come back at musha frequently and when they have worked enough, they come back permanently.
 So kushava is a journey that starts at musha and ends there.
 Every individual’s family has musha.
 Migration is a form of kushava.
 Nyika means country.
 There are two forms of country.
-Countries that are run by Kings and present day (Countries with a capital letter C) and nation states that are run by presidents, with the exception of Eswatini and Morocco that still have functioning monarchies at national level.
+Countries that are run by Kings (Countries with a capital letter C) and present day countries which are nation states that are run by presidents in Africa with the exception of Eswatini and Morocco that still have functioning monarchies at national level.
 In a Country, you find a person’s land or ancestral lands and in country, a person has citizenship.

 The same concept applies to the refugee journey.
 No one can be a refugee for ever.
 No one wants to leave their permanent home, community and country permanently even if they are granted citizenship of another country.
 They can stay in temporary homes in their country, in neighbouring countries and overseas, but their permanent home remains and they will remain connected.
 Ultimately, they will return to their permanent home.
 The migration or refugee journey starts with unfavourable conditions in home country or community but in other cases, people are forced into the journey because of slavery, false hopes or promises.
 When they depart from their permanent home, they the preference is to stay near home where they have access to relatives, their community and people they relate with in terms of race, language and practices.
 For refugees, this could be a refugee camp.
 For migrants this could be an industrial area or town.
 If conditions become good, they can return or return frequently.
 If conditions are not good, they move on to another place especially outside the country.
 This is a difficult decision because they will be moving away from permanent home where there is the comfort of family and community.
 The next step is to move to places with more favourable opportunities especially outside the continent, again, this is a very difficult decision.
 Refugees or migrants will take up opportunities for permanent residency or citizenship but they will remain connected to t